Sarbanes Oxley Whistleblower Uncovers Financial Statement Fraud

 - A SOX whistleblower “need only show that her protected activity ‘played a role in’ her dismissal.”
 Marano v.
 Dep’t of Justice, 2 F.3d 1137, 1140-41 (Fed.
 Cir.
 1993).

-The court found that Wood’s allegation that she engaged in protected conduct one day prior to being informed of the termination of her employment was sufficed to plead causation.
+The court found that Wood’s allegation that she engaged in protected conduct one day prior to being informed of the termination of her employment was sufficient to plead causation.

-For more information on Sarbanes-Oxley whistleblower protection, see the Zuckerman Law SOX whistleblower FAQ, Zuckerman Law whistleblower law articles, or Whistleblower Protection Law blog posts about SOX developments.
+For more information on Sarbanes-Oxley whistleblower protection, see the Zuckerman Law SOX whistleblower FAQ.